1846689910/type-18-hek/README.md

 #### [demo gh-pages](https://1846689910.github.io/type-18-hek/)

-- `Apollo GraphQL Demo` will not work due to gh-pages hosting the static files.
-Also, the react-router reload page will not work since no plan to use `hashHistory`.Details [here](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing).
+- ~~`Apollo GraphQL Demo` will not work due to gh-pages hosting the static files.~~ solved by using external micro-bus service
+- the react-router reload page will not work since no plan to use `hashHistory`.Details [here](https://create-react-app.dev/docs/deployment/#notes-on-client-side-routing).
 Further movements expected.

 <h2>contents</h2>